diagrid-labs/catalyst-pizza-demo/README.md

 ### Use the Catalyst API explorer

-You can use the API explorer in the Catalyst web UI to interact with the supported Dapr APIs.
+You can use the API explorer in the Catalyst web UI to interact with the managed Dapr APIs.
 If you want to retrieve the order item from the key./value store that has just been processed follow these steps:

 1. Open the browser devtools console of the browser that is running the demo (a pizza order must be started or completed).
 1. The order is logged to the console as a JSON object.
 Copy the `OrderId` property value.